datacarpentry/stata-economics/_episodes/03-transform-data.md

 r(602);
 ```
-Use replace if you would like to overwrite an existing dataset.
+Use the `replace` option if you would like to overwrite an existing dataset.

 > # Callout